preactjs/preact/backing-node-cutover.md

 ## Fragment Boundary Port

+Fragment is the first boundary shape that must be fully ported onto the backing-node model.
+The remaining fragment failures showed that trying to preserve old vnode-era flattening semantics in mounted storage makes identity and placement impossible to reason about.

+### Goal

+Make Fragment a first-class mounted boundary:

+- parent matching sees a Fragment backing child, not only flattened descendants
+- Fragment identity is decided at the boundary level
+- Fragment movement/removal is planned at the boundary level

+### Boundary Identity Rules

+Fragment preserves identity only when all of these are true:

+- it matches the same parent child slot after keyed/unkeyed matching
+- the matched mounted child is also a Fragment backing
+- key presence is unchanged
+- if keyed, the key value is unchanged
+- the boundary path shape is unchanged in cases where nesting depth currently determines preservation vs remount

+Fragment remounts when any of these are false:

+- Fragment backing is matched against non-Fragment mounted child
+- keyed Fragment becomes unkeyed Fragment or vice versa
+- keyed Fragment key changes
+- nested Fragment path changes in a way that moves children across Fragment boundaries
+- Fragment descriptor is replaced by array/flattened children in a case where current semantics require remount

+### Descriptor vs Mounted Shape

+Descriptor side may still normalize raw arrays into `Fragment` descriptors.

+Mounted side must preserve Fragment boundaries explicitly:

+- `backing._children` contains Fragment backing children as first-class mounted children
+- parent planning consumes those Fragment backing children directly
+- descendant host nodes must not become the implicit move target for a Fragment boundary

+### Implementation Checklist

+1. Make Fragment backing the only mounted identity source for Fragment children.
+2. Make child matching in `src/diff/children.js` match Fragment descriptors only against Fragment backings.
+3. On boundary mismatch, explicitly remount:
+   - unmount old Fragment backing subtree
+   - create or attach a new Fragment backing
+   - diff its children from empty mounted state
+4. Preserve descriptor-side flattening only where current semantics require it, but never let descendant reuse preserve identity across a Fragment boundary mismatch.
+5. After identity is correct, move reorder/move planning to operate on Fragment backing ranges rather than descendant DOM anchors.

+### Validation Order

+Fix identity-preservation tests first:

+- `should not preserve state in non-top-level fragment nesting`
+- `should not preserve state of children if nested 2 levels without siblings`
+- `should not preserve state when switching between a keyed fragment and an array`

+Then move to boundary-level reorder/move cases:

+- `should preserve state with reordering in multiple levels`
+- `should preserve state with reordering in multiple levels with mixed # of Fragment siblings`
+- `should preserve state with reordering in multiple levels with lots of Fragment siblings`
+- `should support moving Fragments between beginning and end`

+Only after those are stable should the remaining DOM-log-only tests be revisited.

+### What Not To Do

+- Do not patch descendant anchor logic to simulate Fragment identity.
+- Do not let keyed child reuse preserve state across boundary-shape changes.
+- Do not flatten mounted Fragment boundaries away just to match old vnode-era storage.

 Fragment is the first boundary shape that must be ported completely.

 The current fragment failures are a signal that the runtime is still relying on